CSCI-KNOX/CSCI-3753-PA1/README.md

 ### 2.5 Create test application to use new system call

 Now that you have recompiled the kernel and rebooted into the installed kernel, you will be able to use the system call.
 Write a test C program (check google or type man syscall) to see how to call a system call and what header files to include and what are the arguments.
 The first argument a system call takes is the system call number we talked about before.
 If everything succeeds a system call returns 0 otherwise it returns -1.
-Check `sudo tail /var/log/syslog` to or type `dmesg` to check the `printk` outputs.
+Check `tail /var/log/syslog` to or type `dmesg` to check the `printk` outputs.

 ### 2.6 Create another system call taking parameters and returning a result value